Pros and cons of moving to Taipei

 + PRO: Public transport in Taipei is great

-+ PRO: Proximity to great destinations for vacations
++ PRO: Proximity to great holiday destinations

 - CON: Lack of direct flights to Taiwan

 For all destinations outside of this corner of Asia, one generally needs to catch connecting flights.
-Direct flights to major cities such as New York and London exist, but are expensive and usually involve a transfer in Hong Kong or Tokyo.
+Direct flights to major cities such as New York and London exist, but they are expensive and usually involve a transfer in Hong Kong or Tokyo.

 + PRO: Outdoor sports

-- CON: Wet weather in Taiwan
+- CON: Wet weather

 + PRO: Cafés and nightlife options abound